rhit-csse490-netsec/netsec-public/labs/lab0.md

 [this](https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10) post and
 make sure you have access to a Linux terminal window.
-You do not have to install Ubuntu, you can install any distribution of your liking (Kali Linux is a good one for penetration testing) as long as you know how to use and you are comfortable installing software and using the shell.
+You do not have to install Ubuntu, you can install any distribution of your liking (Kali Linux is a good one for penetration testing) as long as you know how to use it and you are comfortable installing software and using the shell.

 # Step 2: Install prerequisite software